Chinese Scientists Find That Light Impacts Glucose Metabolism - UrduPoint

 Chinese Scientists Find That Light Impacts Glucose Metabolism

-HEFEI, (UrduPoint / Pakistan Point News - 23rd Jan, 2023 ) :Chinese scientists have found that light can acutely decrease glucose tolerance in mice by activating intrinsically photosensitive retinal ganglion cells, suggesting a potential prevention and treatment strategy for the management of glucose metabolic disorders.
+BEIJING, (UrduPoint / Pakistan Point News - 25th Jan, 2023 ) :Chinese scientists have found that light can acutely decrease glucose tolerance in mice by activating intrinsically photosensitive retinal ganglion cells, suggesting a potential prevention and treatment strategy for the management of glucose metabolic disorders.

 The discovery was made by a team led by Xue Tian from the University of Science and Technology of China.